ibm-cloud-docs/vmwaresolutions/archiref/vcscontent/vcscontent-addmidware.md

 -	Added a pipeline (Jane used Jenkins)
 -	Built by using Maven

-The following is an example of Jane's [code repository](https://github.com/IBMStockTrader/), along with the Jenkins file, server.xml, and more.
+The following example shows Jane's [code repository](https://github.com/IBMStockTrader/), along with the Jenkins file, server.xml, and more.
 With this in place, Jane can freely code extra capabilities via secrets to access services like ODM and Watson, along with more micro-services as individual repositories in GitHub.

 ### Adding secrets
 {: #vcscontent-addmidware-add-secrets}

 Now that Jane refactored the Stock Trader micro-services, she requires a way to abstract the service names, user IDs, and passwords, so that her application can pick up unique details about the service when deployed without hardcoding specific names and rebuilding the application.

 Using Kubernetes secrets, Jane configures a well-defined secret name and parameters within each secret to ensure that when the micro-service is deployed it picks up the unique host name, user ID, password, or any other sensitive credentials, making her application portable.

 Jane wants a unified code base, even when Stock Trader might run on more than one cloud.
 The secret DB2 in the following figure has different routing details but in the same format.
 When Jane's portfolio micro-service deploys, it looks for the DB2 secret endpoint parameter to connect to the appropriate Db2 instance.
 The Stock Trader application doesn't care if it's running in a VMware virtual machine, a containerized service, or as a cloud-managed service.

 ![Stock Trader pivot services](../../images/vcscontent-pivot-services.svg "Stock Trader pivot services"){: caption="Figure 2.
 Stock Trader - pivot services" caption-side="bottom"}

 ## Result
 {: #vcscontent-addmidware-result}

 Because Jane committed to refactoring her Stock Trader solution, and Todd installing middleware into {{site.data.keyword.cloud_notm}} Private Hosted, all of the core Stock Trader solution is running in a private cloud.
 Jane now adds more micro-services such a Twitter notification service.
 Istio routing rules enable dynamic loyalty level messaging via an internal Slack channel or a public Twitter channel.

 ![Stock Trader enrichment](../../images/vcscontent-enrich.svg "Stock Trader enrichment"){: caption="Figure 3.
 Enrichment of Stock Trader" caption-side="bottom"}